The 6 Best Japanese Movies on Netflix for Language Learners

-It’s saving us from cable companies while providing us with affordable and high quality entertainment.
-With the wealth of foreign cinema and television there, it’s even opening our eyes to international video content on a whole new scale.
+With the wealth of foreign cinema and television there, Netflix is opening our eyes to international video content on a whole new scale.

 But when I compared how much time I spent watching movies and “It’s Always Sunny in Philadelphia” with the relatively pitiful amount spent with Japanese study materials, I realized I wasn’t fully taking advantage of my subscription.